openedx/edx-documentation/en_us/install_operations/source/analytics/install_analytics.rst

 The edX Analytics Data API responds to a small number of requests every time a page is loaded in edX Insights.
 Small installations can probably host both services on the same virtual server.
-Larger installations will want to consider hosting them on more than one virtual server.
+Larger installations should consider hosting the services on more than one virtual server.
 A load balancer is recommended for each service that requires more than one virtual server.

 ============
 Result Store